nicmarti/hotel-quarkus-demo/README.md

 just unpack it, add it to your path, and point the `JAVA_HOME` and `GRAALVM_HOME` environment variables to it.

+For Mac OS user you can use `homebreww`, see [the homebrew tap](https://github.com/graalvm/homebrew-tap)

 You should then use this JDK to run the Maven build.

 Note : there is a bug with Graal VM 0.16 and Quarkus